Fairmont Car Accident Attorney

 Car accidents continue to be one of the leading causes of accidental injuries and deaths throughout the country.
 In 2016 alone, more than 392 fatal car accidents occurred in Minnesota and many more resulted in injuries.
 Fairmont, Minnesota, residents can learn their legal rights after a car accident, how to handle insurance claims, and when to file a lawsuit against a negligent driver with a free consultation from Knutson + Casey.

-The attorneys at Knutson + Casey believe in aggressive representation and close communication with our clients, and we believe it’s important to know what to expect from a personal injury lawsuit.
+The ca accident attorneys at Knutson + Casey believe in aggressive representation and close communication with our clients, and we believe it’s important to know what to expect from a personal injury lawsuit.
 Depending on the complexities of the case, a personal injury lawsuit can last months, even years before it reaches a conclusion, and injured victims need reliable legal counsel to navigate this process to acceptable results.

 Who Is Liable